DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-07-15-set-a-funding-route-preference.md

 ---
-title: Find candidates: set a preference for funding type
+title: "Find candidates: set a preference for funding type"
 description: Allowing candidates to show what type of course they want to be invited to.
 date: 2025-07-15
 tags: